andypeeters/duolingo-guides-to-anki/README.md

+**Note** This repository is archived due to a very simple reason: I don't need these scripts anymore.
+To avoid any (potential) maintenance issues, I close this repository but will still keep it around for any future reference if necessary.

 # Duolingo Guides to Anki

 This project contains a collection of scripts to scrape example sentences and audio from the Duolingo Guides